 SQL Source Type

 Please specify, How you want to provide your source data.
-This task provides three options.
+This SSIS Execute SQL Task provides three options.

 - Direct Input: If you want to write an SQL Statement directly, then select this option.